-Where, prior to 10th May 2022, the Contractor has notified the Employer's Representative that the Works are substantially complete (under sub-clause 2.4) the Agreement may not be used by the parties.
+Where, prior to 10th May 2022, the Contractor has requested certification of Substantial Completion of the Works (under sub-clause 9.6.2.) the Agreement may not be used by the parties.

-Where, prior to 10th May 2022, the Contractor has not notified the Employer's Representative that the Works are substantially complete (under sub-clause 2.4.) the Agreement may be used by the parties.
+Where, prior to 10th May 2022, the Contractor has not requested certification of Substantial Completion of the Works (under sub-clause 9.6.2.) the Agreement may be used by the parties.